 Do you ever hear ringing in your ears?
 What about roaring, buzzing, or hissing?
 Do these noises interfere with your daily life, making it difficult for you to relax or sleep?
 If so, you may have tinnitus, a condition characterized by the hearing of sound when no external sound is present.
 Tinnitus is a very common problem, affecting about 1 in 5 people, and if the condition is tampering with your enjoyment of life, do yourself a favor and seek out treatment.
-To get started, learn how to know if you have tinnitus by reviewing your symptoms and their effect on your life.
+To learn more about how tinnitus is affecting your life, take our tinnitus impact survey.

 How to Know If You Have Tinnitus

 If you’re wondering how to know if you have tinnitus, start by evaluating your symptoms.
 First, do you often hear a sound that you know is not externally present?
 If so, what is this sound like?
 Would you describe it as ringing, roaring, clicking, chirping, rushing, whistling, buzzing, hissing, or humming?
 Or perhaps it sounds like a heartbeat in your ear?
 The noise may seem to come from one ear, both ears, your head, or a distance.
 In addition, it can be steady, intermittent, or pulsating.